-RapidRestore® - Quickly restores cooling capacity when power is restored after a power failure.
+RapidRestore - Quickly restores cooling capacity when power is restored after a power failure.

-- Compressor Re-Start Amount of time required for the chiller to re-start. - Fast Loading Amount of time required for the chiller to reach a certain load condition.
+- Compressor Re-Start Amount of time required for the chiller to re-start. - Fast Loading - Amount of time required for the chiller to reach a certain load condition.

-RideThrough® - The ability to maintain operation during a momentary power loss event.
+RideThrough - The ability to maintain operation during a momentary power loss event.
 When RideThrough is enabled and a power loss occurs, the compressor motor maintains rotation and the VFD catches and re-synchronizes with the spinning rotor.
 This permits the chiller to return to its pre-power loss capacity within seconds of power being restored.

-Table 10: RapidRestore and RideThrough Times
+Table 6: RapidRestore and RideThrough Times

-Standard Compressor Re-Start RapidRestore Compressor Re-Start Compressor Fast Loading 60 sec 20 sec after power failure 75 sec 17 sec

-^{} Requires customer supplied Uninterruptible Power Supply (UPS) to the WME control panel.
+Standard Compressor Re-Start RapidRestore Compressor Re-Start Fast Loading to 80% Load RideThrough 60 sec 20 sec failure after power 75 sec 17 sec Requires customer supplied Uninterruptible Power Supply (UPS) to the WME control panel.
+After compressor re-start time Time is based on unit operating at AHRI conditions.